tianhuil/dotfiles/README.md

 ### Step 7.

-Enable firewall based on [these instructions](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server)
+Setup the firewall using `ufw` using [these instructions](https://hackernoon.com/understanding-ufw-8d70d5d8f9d2).
+For more permissvie instructions, check out [these instructions](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server).

 Check that the firewall is currently inactive